France: Rhone

 Pascal Chalon (Tulette) BIODYNAMIC

-We stumbled across a young man not far from Chateauneuf-du-Pape called Pascal Chalon, making biodynamic Côtes-du-Rhone-Villages in his Granny’s garage.
+In 2007 we stumbled across a young man not far from Chateauneuf-du-Pape called Pascal Chalon, making biodynamic Côtes-du-Rhone-Villages in his Granny’s garage.
 (Biodynamic = the extreme end of organic, ruled by the lunar calendar)

 Domaine Coriancon – Francois Vallot (Vinsobres) BIODYNAMIC

-Domaine de la Ronciere
+Domaine de la Garance (Rasteau)

 Louis Sozet (Cornas)